 Hayashi said as to date, 66,200 trees had been planted in Malaysia – 57,400 trees in Paya Indah Wetlands between 2004 and 2009, 800 trees in Borneo Island in 2008, and 8,000 trees in Bidor in 2014.

 “These trees have been successfully restored into a vast forest, sustaining various species including insects and birds.
-AEON has engaged in planting on the company property with our customers before we opened the store since 1991.
+AEON engaged in planting on the company property with our customers before we opened the store in 1991.

 “Plants are important to avoid global warming.
 A total of 10,000 more trees will be planted today and we hope these trees will grow and turn into a vast forest and preserve our environment,” he said, adding that globally, AEON has planted over 11 million trees.